sdumax/sdumax/README.md

 # Hey There! 👋

-I'm a Frontend developer, I love to identify real life problems and contribute to solving those problems with technology
+I'm a Fullstack developer, I love to identify real life problems and contribute to solving those problems with technology

 #### Frontend Tools